House delays Kassner's swearing in 2nd Essex seat

-BOSTON — House Speaker Ron Mariano has put on hold the swearing-in of two incoming Democratic lawmakers whose razor-thin recount victories following the Nov.
+BOSTON — House Speaker Ron Mariano has delayed the swearing-in of two incoming Democratic lawmakers whose razor-thin recount victories following the Nov.
 8 election are still tied up in legal challenges.

-On Wednesday morning, House and Senate leaders will welcome a new crop of 200 lawmakers for another two-year legislative session.
-They will take the oath of office in Statehouse ceremonies filled with pomp and circumstance and attended by family members, friends and supporters.
+On Wednesday, House and Senate leaders welcomed a new crop of 200 lawmakers for another two-year legislative session.
+They took the oath of office in Statehouse ceremonies filled with pomp and circumstance and attended by family members, friends and supporters.

-But Mariano is postponing the swearing-in of two apparent victors in a pair of House races, pending a "thorough" review of recounts in the races by a legislative panel.
+But Mariano postponed the swearing-in of two apparent victors in a pair of House races, pending a “thorough” review of the results by a special legislative panel.

 That includes the 2nd Essex District, where South Hamilton Democrat Kristin Kassner won a recount by only one vote against incumbent Rep. Lenny Mirra, R-Georgetown.

-"While I look forward to swearing in Representatives-elect Scarsdale and Kassner, the House will temporarily delay their swearing in to allow the Special Committee to Examine the Returns to thoroughly review the last minute legal issues raised in each race, and affirm the results of each election," Mariano in a statement.
+“While I look forward to swearing in Representatives-elect Scarsdale and Kassner, the House will temporarily delay their swearing in to allow the Special Committee to Examine the Returns to thoroughly review the last minute legal issues raised in each race, and affirm the results of each election,” Mariano said.

+Kassner said she was “disappointed” by the decision to postpone her seating as a state lawmaker, and said it would impact her work in the sprawling district, which includes Hamilton, Rowley, Newbury, Georgetown and Topsfield.

+“Not only am I disheartened to miss this special day but more importantly to delay getting to work on the important issues affecting the district, including water infrastructure, protection of the rivers, education, and the economy,” she said in a statement.

 Kassner lost to five-term incumbent Mirra by 10 votes following the election, but a recount flipped her into the lead by one vote.